 We only provide articles and information.
 We never ask for credit card numbers.

-Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
+Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, are required to keep the information confidential, and use strong passwords.
 In addition, all information you supply is encrypted via Secure Socket Layer (SSL) technology.

 We implement a variety of security measures when a user enters or submits their information to maintain the safety of your personal information.

 Any monetary transactions, such as donations, are processed through a gateway provider and are not stored or processed on our servers.
 Should you choose to use one of these services (PayPal.com, GiveMN.org, etc.) you will be subject to their own privacy policies.

 Sometimes.
 Cookies are small files that a site or its service provider transfers to your computer's hard drive through your Web browser (if you allow) that enables the site's or service provider's systems to recognize your browser and capture and remember certain information.